-Stéphane Fromageot wrote also a symphonic fairy tale for orchestra and narrator, Filippo und der Wunderbaum, after a children's book by Swiss author Eveline Hasler.
-The premiere took place on September 11th 2011 with the Sinfonieorchester St. Gallen under his direction.
+Stéphane Fromageot is also the author of a symphonic children's tale, Filippo and the magic tree, based on the children book by Swiss author Eveline Hasler.
+The work premiered in September 2011 with the Sinfonieorchester St. Gallen, under his direction.

 His most recent compositions are devoted to chamber music, such as the Sextet for wind instruments and piano (2018) and the Quartet for four violins (2020).
 His latest arrangements include adaptations for string quartet of Robert Schumann's Kreisleriana Op.
 16 and Franz Schubert's piano sonata in C minor D. 958.